Brother of Jared

-In the Promised Land

-When Jared became old, he and his brother gathered their descendants to count them: the brother of Jared had 22 descendants, the oldest male being named Pagag.
-Jared had four sons (Jacom, Gilgah, Mahah, and Orihah) and eight daughters who are mentioned but unnamed.

-The Jaredite people wanted a king appointed.
-The brother of Jared was opposed to the idea but ultimately relented and asked the people the choose a king from among his and Jared's sons.
-All of the brother of Jared's sons refused the position, as did Jared's older sons, but Jared's youngest son, Orihah, accepted.
-Jared and the brother of Jared died during the reign of Orihah.

 Name

-In an 1835 letter Oliver Cowdery parenthetically gives the name of the brother of Jared as "Moriancumer," which appears in the Book of Ether in the Book of Mormon only as a place name.
+In an 1835 letter, Oliver Cowdery parenthetically gives the name of the brother of Jared as "Moriancumer," which appears in the Book of Ether in the Book of Mormon only as a place name.
 A later account describes an 1834 statement by Joseph Smith in which he said that the brother of Jared's name had been revealed to him as "Mahonri Moriancumer":

 Etymologies have been proposed but remain largely speculative.

-According to Daniel H. Ludlow, it is not clear why the name of the brother of Jared does not appear in the Book of Mormon.
+According to Daniel H. Ludlow, it is not clear why the name of the Brother of Jared does not appear in the Book of Mormon.
 However, the following are possible reasons: